 Emoji Day lands right on July 17th, so it’s a perfect summer reading program event.
-Why do emojis need their own day??
-No, I’m seriously asking–why do they need their own day?! *sigh* Regardless, it’s a great way to get tweens and teens into the library.
+Not really sure why emojis need their own day, but it’s a great way to get tweens and teens into the library.
 We did a lot of pretty simple crafts that kids loved; some I took off Pinterest and I’ll try to give credit for them, and some I came up with to fill some time.

 This one is really simple to do.
 Get a box of bathroom tiles; I got a big box for about $10 and they have lasted me for years.
 I’ve used them for comic book coasters a few years ago, so you can definitely use extra tiles again.
 Cut out your design, making sure that you leave a little white border.
 That way, your paper won’t snag and tear off your tile.
 Then it’s time to use some modern podge.

 When mod podging, I put a small even layer down first, lay down my paper and smooth it out without ripping it, then immediately add a small even layer right on top.
 Keep an eye on it and try to get rid of any bubbles that form on your paper.
 Use a clean brush or else you’ll get little dirt specs that are hard to get rid of.
 After that dries, put on at least one more layer.

 When you’re done, put on a tile sealer, since mod podge and water don’t like each other.
 The sealer I got was fairly cheap; it’s water resistant, not waterproof.
 The better your tile sealer is, the more poisonous it becomes, so you’re actually better off cheaping out.

 Simple enough.
 I drew a design and painted it (be responsible and don’t use whiteout like I did) then I just cut it out with my hole punch.
 You can also just print out some emojis if that’s easier.
 But kids will definitely want to make a few!!
 Got the idea from Surznick Common Room.

 Emoji Fortune Teller